CompAndSave/hugo-decap-cas/content/posts/hp-firmware-blocks-non-hp-ink-cartridges-causes-easy-fixes.md

 * Reinstall it securely
 * Make sure there’s no protective tape left on the cartridge.

-This can help if your **HP printer cartridge blocked by firmware** message is caused by poor contact.
+This can help if your HP printer cartridge blocked by firmware message is caused by poor contact.

 ### **3. Disable Automatic Firmware Updates**

-If an **HP firmware update blocks non-HP ink cartridges**, preventing future updates can help avoid repeat issues.
+If an HP firmware update blocks non-HP ink cartridges, preventing future updates can help avoid repeat issues.

 **Steps:**